 The new 38 stories Brooklyn Heights Library Tower is bringing a new library and 133 apartments to town.
 Sales prices are starting just around $1M to over $5M.

 Investors should be encouraged that year over year data in our monthly rental market report remains positive.
-Though there are clearly signs that some grow may be skewed by many competitive deals being offered by landlords.
+Though there are clear signs that some growth may be skewed by many competitive deals being offered by landlords.